DataSF/housing-data-hub/data-browser/financing-and-development/_posts/2014-01-05-completed-projects-by-target-population.md

 yLabel: Projects
 ---

 Projects that receive City financing meet certain housing goals, such as providing affordable housing for seniors or families.
-The chart below shows the number of City- supported projects by target population.
+The chart below shows the number of City-supported projects by target population.
+Certain projects target multiple populations.